percona/everest-doc/docs/release-notes/Percona-Everest-1.2.0-(2024-09-09).md

 - [EVEREST-1472](https://perconadev.atlassian.net/browse/EVEREST-1472) - The option to **Add backup storage **is no longer visible when editing a database cluster if the user does not have the necessary permissions.

 - [EVEREST-1473](https://perconadev.atlassian.net/browse/EVEREST-1473) - Resolved an issue where the backup API returned information about the backup storage location to a user without permission for backup storage locations.

 - [EVEREST-1477](https://perconadev.atlassian.net/browse/EVEREST-1477) - Resolved an issue where the database cluster API returned information about the storage name and schedules to a user without permission for backups and storage.

 - [EVEREST-1486](https://perconadev.atlassian.net/browse/EVEREST-1486) - You can now view the database credentials for databases in a namespace on the **database** page as well as the **database overview** page if they have the necessary permissions, as intended.

+## Known limitations

+RBAC will not work if you have configured [Single sign-on (SSO) and your identity provider (IdP) is Microsoft Entra.